shroffk/docs/sysadmin/installation/install-server-license01.md

 ## Overview

 **Background**
 Kyle set this up in early 2024 when he was investigating different Linux distributions.
-Kevin's notes say that it is a CentOS 9 machine.
-I believe it might be a VM on the same host as the eicdemoXX machines.
+It is a CentOS 9 VM on EIC VMware server (https://130.199.97.3/).
 It hosts the FlexLM license server for the Xilinx tools.
-This machine is up and running, but I cannot ssh to it (using my account, I haven’t tried the eicuser account yet).
-I think we probably want to make sure this VM is moved, updated, and managed similar to the others.

-**FlexLM license installation**
-K. Mernick
+**Kevin Mernick's FlexLM license installation Notes**
 February 20, 2024

 1. Download “License Management Tools” from https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools/2022-2.html.
 This is at the bottom of the page.
 It says there is a tar/gzip file for linux, but it is actually a zip file.